 TAMPA BAY TIMES FAMILY FUN DAY (every Sunday home game)—Bring the whole family out to Tropicana Field and enjoy family-friendly activities and a chance to run the bases after the game presented by Find the Fun Now.
-Family Fun Day tickets for this Sunday (June 17) vs. Miami start at $23 and include a hot dog, Pepsi and snack (subject to availability).
+On Sunday, July 15, Family Fun Day highlights a postgame petting zoo, giving kids the opportunity to see over 30 different animals.
+There will be no Wiffle Ball on Sunday, July 15.
+Family Fun Day tickets start at $30 for July 15 and $23 for July 22 and include a hot dog, Pepsi and snack (subject to availability).
 Visit raysbaseball.com for details.
 Ticket prices increase $3 five hours prior to each game and are subject to change at the Rays discretion.
 Special promotional giveaways are given to the first 10,000 kids 14 and under in attendance.

 TICKETS—Tickets for Rays 2012 regular season home games are available at all Ticketmaster outlets, the Rays Tampa Store (400 N. Tampa St.) and the Gate 1 Tropicana Field Box Office, as well as over the phone at 888-FAN-RAYS and 1-800-745-3000, or online at raysbaseball.com.

 GATES OPEN—Monday through Thursday 1½ hours prior to game time; Friday through Sunday two hours prior to game time.